Pin It

 Equipment You'll Need

-A flat surface gives the most even browning across the entire slice
+A flat surface with good heat retention gives the most even browning across the entire face of the bread

 Love this recipe?
 Share it!